Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Two-body relative distance operator

 Therefore in terms of the variables $N$ and $n$

-Hence the operator $({\cal B}_1{\cal B}_2-{\cal A}_1{\cal A}_2)$ does not act on the variable $N$ while its action on the variable $n$ is described by the same expressions as the actions of the operators ${\cal B}_i$ ($i=1,2$) on the corresponding wave functions.
-Therefore, considering the two-body system, we will use the notation ${\cal B}={\cal B}_1{\cal B}_2-{\cal A}_1{\cal A}_2$ and formally the action of this operator on the internal wave function is the same as in the second expression in Eq. (\ref{action}).
-With this notation and with neglecting terms of order $r/R$ and higher, Eqs. (\ref{W3}) and (\ref{GC}) can be written as
+Hence the operator $({\cal B}_1{\cal B}_2-{\cal A}_1{\cal A}_2)$ does not act on the variable $N$ while its action on the variable $n$ is described by the same expressions as the actions of the operators ${\cal B}_i$ ($i=1,2$) on the corresponding WFs.
+Therefore, considering the two-body system, we will use the notation ${\cal B}={\cal B}_1{\cal B}_2-{\cal A}_1{\cal A}_2$ and formally the action of this operator on the internal WF is the same as in the second expression in Eq. (\ref{A1A2}).
+With this notation and with neglecting terms of the order of $r/R$ and higher, Eqs. (\ref{W3}) and (\ref{GC}) can be written as

-Since both, the operator ${\bf D}^2$ and the dS correction to the operator $I_2$ are defined by the same operator $G$, physical quantities corresponding to ${\bf D}^2$ and $I_2$ will be semiclassical or not depending on whether the quantity corresponding to $G$ is semiclassical or not.
+Since both, the operator ${\bf D}^2$ and the dS correction to the operator $W$ are defined by the same operator $G$, physical quantities corresponding to ${\bf D}^2$ and $W$ will be semiclassical or not depending on whether the quantity corresponding to $G$ is semiclassical or not.
 As follows from Eq. (\ref{[]}), the spectrum of the operator ${\cal B}$ can be only in the range [0,1] and therefore, as follows from Eq. (\ref{GW}), the same is true for the spectrum of the operator $G$.
-Hence, as follows from Eq. (\ref{GW}), any dS correction to the operator $I_2$ is negative and in the nonrelativistic approximation is proportional to particle masses.
+Hence, as follows from Eq. (\ref{GW}), any dS correction to the operator $W$ is negative and in the nonrelativistic approximation is proportional to particle masses.